d1sc0/hellostu.xyz/README.md

 - Design and make new home page - done
 - update other styles - done
 - tweak Bio component - done
-- footer and nav
+- footer and nav - done
-- Migrate the about me page
+- Migrate the about me page - done
 - deploy on firebase using github actions
 - update twitter and open graph in seo component to use postImage or fallback gracefully to an icon use || ?
 - add in some analytics